What is an equipment loan and how does it work?

 - Your business credit score

-- How long you’ve been in business (you usually need to have existed for at least a year to get approved)
+- How long you’ve been in business: Usually six months to a year to get approved)

 - Your business’s profit and loss statement